alettamosima448-collab/SkillsTrack-Learner-Support-Portal/Docs/Test-plan.md

 ## Goal

-By the end of Month 1, the basic portal should work and the main problems found during testing should be fixed.
+By the end  the basic portal should work and the main problems found during testing should be fixed.